josephestes/Console-Apps/README.md

 10. Design event-driven programs with a graphical user interface (GUI).
 11. Use object-oriented programming features in program design.
 12. Evaluate and critique the effectiveness and efficiency of code.

+# Contents

+This project includes the following programs:

+- Calculator
+- Basic File Processing
+- Tic-Tac-Toe
+- Temperature Converter
+- Shape Classifier

+Each program includes a detailed readme file with instructions on how to run the program and a brief description of the program's functionality.